-The responsible investing policy of Econopolis Emerging Markets Equity Sub-Fund is based on four different sustainable strategies.
+The responsible investing policy of the Econopolis Belgian Champions Sub-Fund is based on four different sustainable strategies.
 Together, these strategies offer investors the necessary confidence that their investments are made in line with our principles regarding sustainable investing.
 On top of these four strategies, Econopolis also takes clearly defined positions regarding controversial activities.
 The four strategies and our positions regarding these controversial activities are briefly outlined below and are discussed in more detail on the next few pages.